Continuous-variable quantum communication

 \begin{enumerate} \item Electronic noise.
 Measured by turning off the LO and blocking the signal input port. \item Vacuum noise (shot noise).
 Measured by blocking the signal input port while keeping the LO port open. \item Modulated quantum states.
 Measured by keeping both the signal and LO ports open. \item Back-to-back measurement.
 Conducted to monitor and calibrate the modulation variance at the channel input.
 This is typically done by connecting the transmitter and the local receiver on the sender side through a short channel (an optical switch between the local receiver and the quantum channel) or, alternatively, by tapping a small portion of the signal at the transmitter side and measuring it locally.
-In this setup, it is assumed that the channel transmittance is equal to one and that the excess noise is zero (hence, the channel is perfect).
-Given the quantum efficiency of the receiver $\eta$, the modulation variance $V_m$ can be estimated as:
+In this setup it is assumed that the channel transmittance is equal to 1 and that the excess noise is 0 (hence, the channel is perfect).
+Given the quantum efficiency of the receiver $\eta$, the modulation variance $V_m$ can be estimated as

-where $V_{B2B}$ is the variance of the measured quadrature in shot noise units, $V_\text{elec}$ is the electronic noise variance, and $\mu$ is the parameter equal to 1 for homodyne detection or 2 for heterodyne detection. \end{enumerate}
+where $V_{B2B}$ is the variance of the measured quadrature in shot-noise units, $V_\text{elec}$ is the electronic noise variance, and $\mu$ is the parameter equal to 1 for homodyne detection or 2 for heterodyne detection. \end{enumerate}

 After completing these measurements, Bob normalizes his measurement using the variance of the vacuum noise.
-Alice and Bob can then use their shared quadrature values to estimate the channel parameters as:
+Alice and Bob can then use their shared quadrature values to estimate the channel parameters as

 where $z^2$ is the covariance (correlation) between Alice's and Bob's quadrature values.